Political positions of Mike Huckabee: Iran

-Israel & Palestine
+Israel and Palestine

 Huckabee calls Israel an "ally", "America's greatest friend in the region", and says Israel should have access to advanced weapons and technology.
 He is a Christian Zionist politician, and has written that, "the Jews have a God-given right to reclaim land given to their ancestors and taken away from them."

 Huckabee opposes the notion of Palestinian statehood in the Holy Land.
 Huckabee encourages West Bank settlements which are illegal under international law, and has gone so far as to deny Israel's existing military occupation in the region.
 In 2017, at an event in the West Bank, he stated: "There is no such thing as a West Bank - it's Judea and Samaria.
 There's no such thing as a settlement.
 They're communities.
 They're neighborhoods.
 They're cities.
 There's no such thing as an occupation."

 Huckabee first visited Israel as a teenager, and has returned numerous times since then.
 During some of his visits he expressed his support for Israeli settlements in the Israeli-occupied West Bank, stating that Jews "should be able to live in their own country."

 He has advocated for the release of convicted Israeli spy Jonathan Pollard.

+Huckabee supports Greater Israel, stating in 2026 that he supported the expansion of Israeli territory from the Nile to the Euphrates rivers, based off an Old Testament passage.

+Huckabee was nominated by President-elect Donald Trump in November 2024 to serve as U.S. Ambassador to Israel, and was confirmed by the United States Senate on April 9, 2025.